willGauntletAi/many-notes/README.md

 Many Notes is a markdown note-taking app designed for simplicity!
 Easily create or import your vaults and organize your thoughts right away.

+Vaults are simply storage containers for your files, and Many Notes provides you with the flexibility to keep everything in one vault or to separate your files into multiple vaults.

+## Screenshots

 ![Screenshot](.github/screenshots/light-dark-themes.png?raw=true)

 ## Features